xnd-project/libxnd/doc/xnd/types.rst

 =====

-The xnd object is a container that maps a wide range of Python values directly to memory.  xnd unpacks complex types of arbitary nesting depth to a single memory block.
+The xnd object is a container that maps a wide range of Python values directly to memory.  xnd unpacks complex types of arbitrary nesting depth to a single memory block.

 Pointers only occur in explicit pointer types like *Ref* (reference), *Bytes*